 Before buying a Chromebook, think about Android apps

 Chrome OS isn’t the most robust operating system around, but it gets the job done for Chromebooks by providing the essentials such as web browsing, word processing, and browsing basic file types.
 But sometimes, you need more than a Chromebook provides.
 Does that mean you should jump ship or skip over Chromebooks entirely?
 Not anymore.

 Starting in 2017, every new model of Chromebook supports the Google Play store and will be able to run Android apps.
 You’re no longer limited to the Chrome ecosystem, and you can get just as much functionality out of your Chromebook as you could out of an Android phone or tablet.

 Some earlier models also feature Android integration.
 For a full and continually updated list you can check here.
 To find out how to install Android apps on your (compatible) Chromebook, check out the official instructions from Google here.

 Is a Chromebook for you?

-Chromebooks aren’t for everyone, and some users would be frustrated by their lack of functionality.
+Chromebooks aren’t for everyone, and some users will be frustrated by their lack of functionality.
 Others might not even notice that Chrome OS is a bit more limited than traditional operating systems like Windows 10 and MacOS.

 It all depends on how you use your current laptop or desktop.
 If you need to run a lot of specialized applications like Photoshop, Illustrator, or even if you absolutely need the Microsoft Office Suite and can’t settle for Google Docs, a Chromebook probably isn’t for you.
 On the other hand, it’s great for people who mostly surf the web or stick to other online tasks.

-Chromebooks are devices that excel at general-purpose use — think of a Chromebook as a slightly more robust tablet, or a big smart phone with a keyboard.
-If you can’t do it in a web browser, you probably won’t be able to do it on a Chromebook.
+Chromebooks are devices that excel at general-purpose use — think of a Chromebook as a slightly more robust tablet, or a big smartphone with a keyboard.
+If you can’t do it in a web browser or Android app, you probably won’t be able to do it on a Chromebook.
 That said, if you just need an affordable mobile device to bridge the gap between a desktop and your smart phone, a Chromebook might be for you.